 OH 438-03: In this interview, Roger Dunsmore discusses his friendship, impressions, and experiences with Ed Lahey.
 Dunsmore recalls his early impressions of Lahey and his poetry while he and Lahey were in Missoula, Montana in the early 1960s.
 He describes the evolution of his relationship with Lahey over the years.
 Dunsmore recounts details about Lahey's life and career as a poet.
 He tells a number of personal stories about their relationship.
 He provides details and insight to what kind of person and friend Lahey was.

-OH 438-02: Sheryl Noethe, Montana’s current (2012) poet laureate, discusses her extensive writing career, relationship and friendship with Montana poet, Ed Lahey.
+OH 438-02: Sheryl Noethe, Montana’s poet laureate from 2011 to 2013, discusses her extensive writing career, relationship and friendship with Montana poet, Ed Lahey.
 Noethe discusses the impact Lahey has had on her life and her writing.
 Noethe briefly mentions Lahey’s life in Butte and resultant manganese poisoning from his work in the mines.
 Additionally, Noethe recounts details highlighting Lahey’s idiosyncrasies, his difficult initial acceptance in the Missoula writing community, his prolific writing career, failing health, and ultimate death.
 Noethe also reads some of her original poetry inspired by Lahey and poetry in which he appears.